icewolfz/jiMUD/docs/preferences.md

 ## Colors

-- `Color scheme` Let you pick prefined colors schemes
+- `Color scheme` Let you pick predefined colors schemes
 - `Default` The default font color when no color codes have been supplied
 - `Local echo` The local echo color
 - `Information` The color of any information from the client